debops/debops/docs/ansible/roles/minio/defaults-detailed.rst

   Required.
 The TCP port on which a given MinIO instance listens for connections.
 Usually the port numbers start from ``9000`` up.

+``console_port``
+  Required.
+The static TCP port on which a given MinIO instance listens for connections to the embedded MinIO Console.
+If not set, MinIO will select a random console port on each startup.
+By convention, console port is the API port + 10000, so for example ``19000``.

+``server_url``
+  Optional.
+Specify the URL the MinIO Console should use for connecting to the MinIO Server.
+If not specified, ``https://{{ minio__fqdn }}/`` will be used automatically.

 ``state``
   Optional.
 If not defined or ``present``, a given MinIO instance and all related configuration will be created on a host.
 If ``absent``, a MinIO